Unitary Complexity and the Uhlmann Transformation Problem: The Uhlmann Transformation Problem

-We now define explicit and succinct descriptions of quantum circuits. \begin{definition}[Explicit and succinct descriptions of quantum circuits] An \emph{explicit description} of a unitary quantum circuit $C$ is a sequence $(1^n, g_1,g_2,\ldots)$ where $1^n$ represents in unary the number of qubits that $C$ acts on, and $g_1,g_2,g_3,\ldots$ is a sequence of unitary gates.
+We now formulate unitary synthesis problems corresponding to Uhlmann transformations.
+First, we define explicit and succinct descriptions of quantum circuits. \begin{definition}[Explicit and succinct descriptions of quantum circuits] An \emph{explicit description} of a unitary quantum circuit $C$ is a sequence $(1^n, g_1,g_2,\ldots)$ where $1^n$ represents in unary the number of qubits that $C$ acts on, and $g_1,g_2,g_3,\ldots$ is a sequence of unitary gates.

 A \emph{succinct description} of a quantum circuit $C$ is a pair $(1^n,\hat{C})$ where $\hat{C}$ is a description of a classical circuit\footnote{Here, we think of $\hat{C}$ as being a list of AND, OR, and NOT gates.} that takes as input an integer $t$ in binary and outputs the description a unitary gate $g_t$ coming from some universal gate set, as well as the (constant-sized) set of qubits that $g_t$ acts on.
-Together, the gates $g_1,\ldots,g_T$ describe a circuit $C$ acting on $n$ qubits; we will always denote the classical circuit with a hat (e.g.~$\hat C$) and use the same latter without a hat (e.g.~$C$) for the associated quantum circuit. \end{definition}
+Together, the gates $g_1,\ldots,g_T$ describe a circuit $C$ acting on $n$ qubits; we will always denote the classical circuit with a hat (e.g.~$\hat C$) and use the same letter without a hat (e.g.~$C$) for the associated quantum circuit. \end{definition}

-We make a few remarks about the definitions of explicit and succinct descriptions of quantum circuits: \begin{enumerate}[label=(\roman*)] \item The length of an explicit description of a quantum circuit is polynomial in the number of qubits it acts on as well as the number of gates in the circuit. \item In a succinct description of a quantum circuit $C$, the size of the circuit may be exponentially larger than the length of the description $(1^n,\hat{C})$.
+We make a few remarks about the definitions of explicit and succinct descriptions of quantum circuits: \begin{enumerate}[label=(\roman*)] \item The length of an explicit description of a quantum circuit is polynomial in the number of gates in the circuit as well as the number of qubits it acts on. \item In a succinct description of a quantum circuit $C$, the size of the circuit may be exponentially larger than the length of the description $(1^n,\hat{C})$.
 However, the number of qubits that $C$ acts on is polynomial (in fact, at most linear) in the description length. \item For a succinct description, we provide the number of qubits $n$ in the quantum circuit explicitly in unary because given only the classical circuit $\hat C$ it may be difficult to compute the the number of qubits that the quantum circuit $C$ acts on. \end{enumerate}

 We now define two variants of the Uhlmann Transformation Problem.
 In the first, the two bipartite states are described by explicit circuit descriptions, and in the second they are described by succinct circuit descriptions.